intel/zephyr.js/docs/aio.md

 `void abort();`

-Note: Does nothing, should be removed for now.
+*NOTE: Does nothing, should be removed for now.*

 ### AIOPin.close

 `void close();`

-Note: Does nothing, should be removed for now.
+*NOTE: Does nothing, should be removed for now.*

 Sample Apps
 -----------